DikshaVerma25/URL-Shortener-/README.md

 4. Configure the database connection in the `config.js` file.
 5. Start the server: `npm start`
 6. Access URLShort in your browser at `http://localhost:1337`
+7. To run the code go to terminal and give the command: "npm run dev"

 ## Configuration